IMKDU/Invaders-SDP-Private/README.md

 ## Project Introduction

-**Course:** Software Development Practices (CES2024) - 25-2-23292
+**Course:** Software Development Practices (CSE2024) - 25-2-23292

 This course project focuses on creating a prototype based on the video game [Space Invaders](https://en.wikipedia.org/wiki/Space_Invaders).
 The aim is to apply and validate best practices in software engineering.
 The original code repository can be found at [RobertoIA/Invaders](https://github.com/RobertoIA/Invaders).
+Additionally, the development was initiated based on the modified version of the project available at [PurpleBananass/Invaders-SDP-23292](https://github.com/PurpleBananass/Invaders-SDP-23292).

 ## 👥 Team Members